You’re trapped by debt.

 - VBMFX — Total Bond Market Index

-If you use Schwab, stick with these three:
+If you use Schwab, I enjoy these three:

 - SWTSX — Total (US) Stock Market Index